Republican Brian Kemp defeats Stacey Abrams in Georgia governor’s race

 “Despite our differences, despite what people will tell us separates us, for the most part we want the same things,” Ms Abrams told supporters on election night.

-“A Georgia where every person has a voice in our democracy and doesn’t have to show up early to make it so, because voting is a fundamental right, not a privelage for the wealthy few,” she added.
+“A Georgia where every person has a voice in our democracy and doesn’t have to show up early to make it so, because voting is a fundamental right, not a privilege for the wealthy few,” she added.

-In his victory remarks, the governor said “it looks like the reports of my political death have been greatly exaggerated.”
+In his victory remarks to supporters, the governor said “it looks like the reports of my political death have been greatly exaggerated” as a crowd chanted “four more years.”

 Register for free to continue reading